drshanda/Immune_Recovery_Ordinal_Model_Malaria_scRNAseq/README.md

 ## 9. Running the Project

-Here is a **clean, accurate rewrite** of that README section using your **actual file paths, folder structure, and Docker layout**, written for clarity and skim-readability.

-You can drop this in verbatim.

----

-## 9. Running the Project

 HostScope can be run either **natively** (Python/R) or via **Docker**.
 Processed feature matrices are retrieved using DVC.

 ---